DGSNA: Dynamic Generative Scene-based Noise Addition method: Methodology

 \subsection{DGSI: Dynamic Generation of Scene-based Information}

-Employing generative chat models structured within the BET prompt framework, the DGSI component facilitates the dynamic synthesis of tailored scene-based information for specific acoustic environments.
-An example of scene dynamic generation using the generative chat model BlueLM-Chat is provided in Figure \ref{fig3}.
-To facilitate the production of specific information about scenes by the generative chat model, this paper introduces a new prompt framework, BET, which is an acronym for Background~(B), Examples~(E), and Task~(T).
+Using the BET prompt framework, the DGSI component leverages generative LLMs to synthesize dynamic, scene-specific information for diverse acoustic environments.
+An example of scene dynamic generation using a generative LLM model is provided in Figure \ref{fig3}.
+To facilitate the production of specific information about scenes by the generative LLM model, this paper introduces a new prompt framework, BET, which is an acronym for Background~(\textit{B}), Examples~(\textit{E}), and Task~(\textit{T}).

-In summary, the E component of the BET effectively utilizes a structured query and response format to guide the generative chat model in producing detailed scene-based information.
+In summary, the \textit{E} component of the BET utilizes a structured query-and-response format to guide the generative LLM model in producing detailed scene-based information.
 The Query can be represented as $\textbf{Q}_n=[a_n,s_n]$, where $n$ denotes the current example number, $a$ is an adjective describing the scene~(e.g., \textit{Noisy} in Figure \ref{fig3}), and $s$ represents the type of the scene~(e.g., \textit{balcony}).
 The Response can be represented as $\textbf{R}_n=[d_n,s_n,{ml}_n,{sl}_n,{nt}_n^1,{nl}_n^1,{nt}_n^2,{nl}_n^2,...,{nt}_n^m,{nl}_n^m]$, where $m$ denotes the number of noise types included in the response, $d$ refers to the scene dimensions~(e.g., \textit{(4, 2.5, 4)}), $ml$ is the microphone location~(e.g., \textit{(3.5, 0.5, 1.2)}), $sl$ is the speaker location~(e.g., \textit{(2, 1.5, 1.6)}), $nt$ represents the noise type~(e.g., \textit{the sound of footsteps}), and $nl$ is the noise location~(e.g., \textit{(0.5, 0.5, 1.2)}).
 The T can be represented as $\textbf{T}=[a,s]$.
-Finally, the output from the generative chat model, which constitutes the dynamically generated scene-based information, can be represented as scene-based information $\textbf{SI}=[d,s,ml,sl,{nt}^1,{nl}^1,{nt}^2,{nl}^2,...,{nt}^m,{nl}^m]$.
+Finally, the output from the generative LLM model, which constitutes the dynamically generated scene-based information, can be represented as scene-based information $\textbf{SI}=[d,s,ml,sl,{nt}^1,{nl}^1,{nt}^2,{nl}^2,...,{nt}^m,{nl}^m]$.